 Meet some of our recent alumni and read about their work by clicking on their names.

-The 2018 Obermann Graduate Institute will take place the week of January 8 through January 12.
-The RFP will be posted after Labor Day.
-Applications are due October 10, 2017.
+The 2018 Obermann Graduate Institute took place the week of January 8.
+View the CFP.
+Applications were due October 10, 2017.

 University of Iowa graduate students in any program and at any level of their studies are eligible to apply.
 As part of the goal of the Institute is to augment public engagement in teaching, if you are in a professional program please consider the value of this aspect of the Institute to your future aspirations.